hassansaadca/performance_measurement_tool/README.md

 1. To build a tool that would allow us to avoid carrying around heavy equipment in order to perform ride quality measurements
 2. To get more practice with object oriented programming while actually building something practical/ useful

-### Motivation
-In the elevator industry, ride quality is a huge factor that comes into play both when building new elevators and when modernizing existing systems.

-At my previous job, we used a pretty large and heavy device to measure ride quality due to the fact that the manufacturer also provided us with software that would help us download and plot the vibration data.
-It was cumbersome to carry around and inconvenient to use. **There are MANY iPhone and Android applications that can capture acceleration, so I figured it was time to build a desktop application that could take the data collected from a phone and output nice charts/ visuals.**

 ### Approach
 I used the `tkinter` python library to build a desktop application that reads vibration data collected from an iPhone.
 It allows the user to select a file of data which has been recorded using an ["Accelerometer" iPhone app built by *DreamArc*.](https://appadvice.com/app/accelerometer/499629589)